 - Responsive Support: Provide accessible channels for customers to raise concerns or complaints, and resolve issues promptly.

-Insurtech is at the forefront of adopting new technologies to streamline compliance and covenant management:
+Insurtech is at the forefront of adopting insurance compliance software and other technologies to streamline compliance and covenant management:

 Common Pitfalls and How to Avoid Them

-Many insurtech startups stumble on compliance and covenant management.
+Failing to meet insurance compliance requirements can lead to costly mistakes.
+Integrate compliance into product development from day one, not as an afterthought.
+Many insurtech startups stumble on insurance compliance management and covenant management.
 Here are some common mistakes, and how to avoid them:

 - Leaving Compliance to the Last Minute: Integrate compliance into product development from day one, not as an afterthought.